dtolnay/cxx/book/src/tutorial.md

 # Tutorial: CXX blobstore client

 This example walks through a Rust application that calls into a C++ client of a blobstore service.
-In fact we'll see calls going in both directions: Rust to C++ as well as C++ to Rust.
+In fact, we'll see calls going in both directions: Rust to C++ and C++ to Rust.
 For your own use case it may be that you need just one of these directions.

-All of the code involved in the example is shown on this page, but it's also provided in runnable form in the *demo* directory of
+All the code involved in the example is shown on this page, but it's also provided in runnable form in the *demo* directory of
 <https://github.com/dtolnay/cxx>.
 To try it out directly, run `cargo run` from
 that directory.